WorldfavorOrg/recruitment-test-backend/README.md

 3)	API should be RESTFul and return a solid JSON structure.
 4)	Unit testing should be performed on all layers of application.
 5)	Integration testing needs to performed to check all use case flows.
-6)	Application should be based on principles of solid separation of concerns and should implement design patterns for Database operations, API operations choice of these are up to your best knowledge.
+6)	Application should be based on principles of solid separation of concerns and should implement design patterns for database operations, API operations choice of these are up to your best knowledge.

 ### Bonus Points
 1)	Leveraging of DOI Containers
-2)	Exception Handling
+2)	Exception handling
 3)	Logging